AhmedNSidd/gamers-social-manager-telegram-bot/docs/commands.md

 # Overview

-This document goes over the list of commands offered by the bot, giving the requirements of each of these commands from a user perspective
+This document goes over the list of commands offered by the bot, giving the requirements of each of these commands from a user perspective.

 # Status Commands